oracle-livelabs/oci-core/oci-fullstackdrs/switchover-prechecks/switchover-prechecks.md

 1. During the pre-check execution logs, if you messages like "Requests are being throttled for instance ocid1", retry the **Run prechecks** again

 [ocid1.instance.oc1.iad.anuwcljt5h22avqcjswxs6tublhrz2qonyjmucpxlyjxplybldbpxz2jqkaq] -- Error returned by PutObject operation in ObjectStorage service.(409, Conflict, false) Server is busy.
 Requests are being throttled for instance ocid1.instance.oc1.iad.anuwcljt5h22avqcjswxs6tublhrz2qonyjmucpxlyjxplybldbpxz2jqkaq (opc-request-id: B7721980580148749787FE758C9440FC/3D8758622598943932D50842DCD7EAA1/143166BA790ECD35695B548600382010)

+2. While navigating the mushop website if you see error **Error: Request failed with status code 500**, reboot the both compute VM's (mushop-xxxxx-0 and mushop-xxxx-1).
+Navigate to Compute from OCI Console, select the three dots in the compute instance and reboot the VM's.

 ## Acknowledgements